sohistinfo/sohistinfo.github.io/english.md

 To attend the seminar, please **[register here](https://framaforms.org/inscription-seminaire-de-socio-histoire-de-linformatique-1757664332)**.

 The seminar will be held in hybrid at the Conservatoire National des Arts et Métiers, at **2 rue Conté, 75003 Paris**.
-The exact room and the connexion link wil be sent by email prior to the event to registered remote participants.
+The room of the seminar is indicated in each session description (see above).
+The connexion link is the following: https://webinaire.numerique.gouv.fr/meeting/signin/invite/39842/creator/3607/hash/a9114b91f2a5562ebf0d01309efd02715ea1f9e0

 # Our approach